brunonlinespace/linux-resmon/README.md

 # linux-resmon
-A python equivalent of the Windows Resource Monitor (resmon.exe) for Linux
+A python equivalent of the Windows Resource Monitor (resmon.exe), for Linux

 Hello, world!